airbnb/AirMapView/README.md

 [![Build Status](https://travis-ci.org/airbnb/AirMapView.svg)](https://travis-ci.org/airbnb/AirMapView)

 AirMapView is a view abstraction that enables interactive maps for devices with and without Google Play Services.
-AirMapView is built to support multiple native map providers including Google Maps V2 and soon Amazon Maps V2.
+It is built to support multiple native map providers including Google Maps V2 and soon Amazon Maps V2.
 If a device does not have any supported native map provider, AirMapView will fallback to a web based map provider (currently Google Maps).
+Easy to integrate, it is a drop-in replacement for the Google Maps V2 package.
 AirMapView's original author is [Nick Adams](https://github.com/nwadams).

 * [Features](#features)
 * [Download](#download)